 Les was an ‘early adapter’ of new technologies throughout his life, always eager to learn about new concepts.
 Checkpoint inhibitors were his most recent source of fascination.
 He was involved in identifying radiation as a source of thyroid cancer in the 60’s and 70’s and then became involved in molecular biology in the early 1980s.
 He collected patient samples (early bio-banking) and mapped T cell epitopes in the 1990s and 2000s, exploring oral tolerance, gene therapy, and T cell epitopes in his pursuit of treatment for thyroid disease.
-He recognized the power of the world wide web and pioneered the publication of the online medical textbooks, developing two, EndoText (www.endotext.org) and Thyroid Manager (www.thyroidmanager.org) which still serve as an important source of current information on research and treatment of endocrine diseases for endocrinologists all over the world.
+While still working as a professor in his 70’s, he recognized the power of the world wide web and pioneered the publication of online medical textbooks, developing two, EndoText (www.endotext.org) and Thyroid Manager (www.thyroidmanager.org) which still serve as an important source of current information on research and treatment of endocrine diseases for endocrinologists all over the world.

 In 2005, he ‘retired’ to Brown University, continuing his research in the laboratory run by his daughter Annie, before moving with her in 2008 to the University of Rhode Island and becoming one of the first members of the Institute for Immunology and Informatics in downtown Providence at the age of 80.
 He remained the highly engaged editor of his online textbooks, continuing to travel to endocrinology conferences all over the world (often accompanied by Helen) even after retiring from active academic life at age 85.
 He shared his love of sailing with his children and racing crew, experimented with winemaking, contributed to local non-profits in South Dartmouth and Buzzards Bay, participated in the social activities at Nonquitt with a large circle of friends, and spent many lively hours at the dinner table, debating politics with his children and then his grandchildren.